Millennials: In Europe

 In the 1990s, due to a combination of financial hardship and the fact that universities elsewhere charged tuition, British universities pressed the government to allow them to take in fees.
 A nominal tuition fee of £1,000 was introduced in autumn 1998.
 Because not all parents would be able to pay all the fees in one go, monthly payment options, loans, and grants were made available.
 Some were concerned that making people pay for higher education may deter applicants.
 This turned out not to be the case.
 The number of applications fell by only 3% in 1998, and mainly due to mature students rather than 18-year-olds.

 In 2012, £9,000 worth of student fees were introduced.
 Despite this, the number of people interested in pursuing higher education grew at a faster rate than the UK population.
 In 2017, almost half of young people in England had received higher education by the age of 30.
 Prime Minister Tony Blair introduced the goal of having half of young Britons having a university degree in 1999, though the 2010 deadline was missed.
-What the Prime Minister did not realize, however, is that an oversupply of young people with high levels of education historically precipitated periods of political instability and unrest in various societies, from early modern Western Europe and late Tokugawa Japan to the Soviet Union, modern Iran, and the United States.
+What the prime minister did not realize, however, is that an oversupply of young people with high levels of education historically precipitated periods of political instability and unrest in various societies, from early modern Western Europe and late Tokugawa Japan to the Soviet Union, modern Iran, and the United States.
 In any case, demand for higher education in the United Kingdom has remained strong throughout the early 21st century, driven by the need for high-skilled workers from both the public and private sectors.
 There has been, however, a widening gender gap.
 As of 2017, women were more likely to attend or to have attended university than men, by 55% against 43%, a difference of 12 percentage points.

-In Oceania and North America
+Oceania

 In Australia, university tuition fees were introduced in 1989.
 Regardless, the number of applicants has risen considerably.
 By the 1990s, students and their families were expected to pay 37% of the cost, up from a quarter in the late 1980s.
 The most expensive subjects were law, medicine, and dentistry, followed by the natural sciences, and then by the arts and social studies.
 Under the new funding scheme, the Government of Australia also capped the number of people eligible for higher education, enabling schools to recruits more well-financed (though not necessarily bright) students.